photoprism/photoprism-docs/docs/getting-started/config-files.md

   - "10.0.0.0/8"
 ```

-When editing YAML files, please note that related values must [start at the same indentation level](../../developer-guide/technologies/yaml.md) and that tabs are not allowed for indentation.
+When editing YAML files, please note that related values must [start at the same indentation level](../developer-guide/technologies/yaml.md) and that tabs are not allowed for indentation.
 We recommend using 2 spaces when specifying a list of values e.g. of type `[]string` in the options overview below.
 You can use any text editor for this.

 ## Global Defaults

 Default values, including the *config* path to use, may optionally be specified in a `defaults.yml` file located in `/etc/photoprism`, unless you have set a custom filename with the `--defaults-yaml` flag.

-These defaults can be overridden by values specified in an `options.yml` file, command flags, and environment variables.
+These defaults can be overridden by values in the `options.yml` file, command flags, and environment variables.
+While the `options.yml` file should be writable, the `defaults.yml` file may be read-only.

 ## Config Options